What are some common garden pests?

 The easiest way to prevent a mole from taking over your garden is by setting precautionary traps for them.
 However, if your garden has already been taken by moles, then your best bet is to flood their tunnels.
 Flooding their tunnels will not kill them, but it will annoy them enough to keep moving.
 Rabbits are much easier to keep out of your garden than moles.
 To keep rabbits away, you can simply put up a chicken wire fence around the perimeter.
 These mammals are horrible for your garden, so don’t procrastinate!

-If you are at war with any of these garden pests schedule a free inspection with us today!
+If you are at war with any of these garden pests, schedule a free inspection with 855Bugs pest control in Waco, Texas or Temple, Texas today!
 We work to keep your garden as healthy and beautiful as possible!
 No pest should come in between you and your green, leafy sanctuary.